 Funnel Cake Pancakes

 Yep – it’s true.
-I flipped breakfast upside down by inventing the funnel cake pancake.
+I flipped breakfast upside down by inventing funnel cake pancakes.

 The taste is as close as you can get to a true funnel cake without common food allergens including gluten, eggs, dairy, nuts, and soy.
 These bad babies are packed with protein, resistant starch, and healthy fats.
 They are also very low in sugar (which may not appeal to everyone.
 Feel free to sweeten them up).